k4sh4n1/research/dissertation.md

 Physical phenomena can be described as PDEs.
 Market price can be described by PDEs taking into account the buying and selling pressures.

+A PDE can be fitted into the recent market price timeseries, then it can be used to forecast the immediate future.
+Just like how a function is approximated by Taylor series around a specific point.
+The Taylor series are accurate near the specific point, but their accuracy decreases farther away from the point.
+Function derivatives are used by Taylor series.
+Function derivatives estimate the local behavior of the function around that specific point, but not its global behavior.

 ## reference

 [1]: Minimum Design Loads and Associated Criteria for Buildings and Other Structures (ASCE/SEI 7-22) https://www.asce.org/publications-and-news/asce-7